Sample Coaching Session Dialogue

 CLIENT: I will try every night before I go to bed.

 COACH: That's a great goal.
-Journaling can help a lot with figuring thing out, getting all sorts of thoughts organized and out of your head.
+Journaling can help a lot with figuring things out, getting all sorts of thoughts organized and out of your head.
 Nice!
 And, feel free to share any of the entries with me if you like.
 Or you can keep it private.
 That's your choice.

 CLIENT: Okay, I think I'll keep it private for now, and then maybe share some things I learned from it maybe sometimes.